 - Reduce the chances of your wishes being successfully contested after your death: If you make a will, someone could contest it during the probate.
 While they may not be successful, there is the risk your will won’t be validated and probated.
 Although a trust can also be contested, it is much harder for the contest to succeed because of your continued involvement in managing your trust after it is created.
 Because of this, the chance that your wishes won’t be respected is reduced.

 There are other reasons you might wish to create a revocable living trust, and Parman & Easterday can help you understand what this kind of trust can do for you.

 How An Overland Park Trust Lawyer Can Help Create A Revocable Living Trust

 A revocable living trust has advantages and limitations.
 For example, your assets are not protected if you enter a nursing home and seek to qualify for Medicaid.
 If you want this kind of protection, you probably need a special irrevocable trust.
 An irrevocable trust can also provide benefits in other situations that a living trust cannot.

 Parman & Easterday will help you to identify the best trust for you based on your goals.
 Our legal team will assist you in creating a trust that is legally valid, properly funded, names successor trustee(s), and identifies your beneficiaries and how trust assets are to be distributed.
 We follow all legal formalities so there is no question about your trust providing the protections that you need.

 Getting Help from An Overland Park Trust Lawyer

 Parman & Easterday has extensive experience in the creation of revocable living trusts and others.
 To find out more about the role trusts can and should play in your estate planning, join us for a free seminar.
-You can also call us today at (405) 843-6100 or (913) 385-9400 or contact us online for personalized help from an experienced Overland Park trust lawyer.
+You can also call us today at (405) 843-6100 or contact us online for personalized help from an experienced Overland Park trust lawyer.